gzguevara/rag-visualizer/README.md

 # RAG Visualizer

 ## Overview
 This RAG Visualizer offers a comprehensive exploration of a 3D embedding space in an easy-to-distibute streamlit app.
 Chunks are clustered by DBSCAN and described, using a subset of chunks, passed to the underlying LLM.
 Users can interactively prompt the LLM using LlamaIndex for navie RAG.
-The prmpt and retrieved chunks are visualized and highlighted.
+The prompt and retrieved chunks are visualized and highlighted.
 RAG Visualizer serves as a toy example for  your LLMOps pipeline by describing of clusters, revealing meaningful patterns and enchancing interpretability.

 <p align="center">
   <img src="media/visual.gif" width="750">